sighingnow/jekyll-gitbook/_pages/Digital.md

 ![DC_Lab.12.8_Verify_3](/assets/images/DC_Lab_12.8._Verify_3.png)

--  Make sure end user is able to exchange messages with the agent.
+-  Make sure end user and agent are able to exchange messages with each other.
 Then you can close the chat.

 ![DC_Lab.12.8_Verify_4](/assets/images/DC_Lab_12.8._Verify_4.png)